John Gorlow

 Fixed Income and Real Assets: Stabilizing Forces

-In the second quarter fixed income markets delivered mixed results as expectations around inflation and central bank policy remained unsettled.
-Against this backdrop, real assets offered some ballast but with wide variation beneath the surface.
+Fixed income markets delivered mixed results in the second quarter, as expectations around inflation and central bank policy remained in flux.
+Against this backdrop, real assets offered some ballast but with wide variation beneath the surface. .

 Real Estate